-- Be given notice describing options to pursue a criminal complaint with the appropriate law enforcement agency, to pursue the SUNY Morrisville's judicial conduct process, or to pursue both processes simultaneously; - Reports of sexual assault will be investigated and evaluated by the appropriate criminal and civil authorities of the jurisdiction in which the sexual assault is reported; - Victims shall receive full and prompt cooperation and assistance of campus personnel in notifying the proper authorities; - Victims shall receive full, prompt, and victim-sensitive cooperation of campus personnel with regard to obtaining, securing and maintaining evidence, including a medical examination when it is necessary to preserve evidence of the assault; - Campus personnel shall take reasonable and necessary actions to prevent further unwanted contact of the alleged victim by the alleged violator including issuing "No contact" orders in writing to all parties involved in a reported sexual assault; - Victims shall be notified of the options for and assisted in changing academic and living situations if such changes are reasonably available (The campus will promptly review existing interim measures or accommodations).
+- Be given notice describing options to pursue a criminal complaint with the appropriate law enforcement agency, to pursue the Morrisville State College's disciplinary process, or to pursue both processes simultaneously; - Reports of sexual assault will be investigated and evaluated by the appropriate criminal and civil authorities of the jurisdiction in which the sexual assault is reported; - Victims shall receive full and prompt cooperation and assistance of campus personnel in notifying the proper authorities; - Victims shall receive full, prompt, and victim-sensitive cooperation of campus personnel with regard to obtaining, securing and maintaining evidence, including a medical examination when it is necessary to preserve evidence of the assault; "No contact" orders (e.g., Cease and Desist orders) shall be issued promptly and in writing to all parties to a reported sexual assault after the Morrisville State College receives notice of a complaint; - Campus personnel shall take reasonable and necessary actions to prevent further unwanted contact by victims' alleged assailants; - Victims shall be notified of the options for and provided assistance in changing academic and living situations if such changes are reasonably available (The campus will promptly review existing interim measures or accommodation.
 The parties can submit evidence to support their request.